CJT-Robotics/dynamixel_ros_control/README.md

 The hardware interface automatically updates the **goal position register** of each motor to the current position before enabling torque.
 This prevents the motors from abruptly moving toward a previously commanded goal position.
-Active Controllers will be deactivated when torque is turned off to prevent unexpected behavior when torque is turned back on.
-For example a position controller would otherwise try to move the motor to the last commanded position when re-enabling torque.
+Active Controllers will be automatically deactivated when torque is turned off to prevent unexpected behavior when torque is turned back on (e.g., a position controller driving the motor to an outdated goal).

 ### Software E-Stop